 The journal will encourage the investigation of a broad range of possible approaches to Creative Writing, focusing in particular on critical discussion of creative processes, and critical examination of the history and pedagogy of Creative Writing in all contexts.
 It also aims to encourage research in the field of Creative Writing, including practice-based and practice-led research.
 Creative Writing itself is welcomed when integral to an article.

-The Editorial Board has been drawn from the NAWE Higher Education Committee as follows: Craig Batty, Helena Blakemore, Celia Brayfield, Maggie Butt, Kathy Flann, Graeme Harper, Holly Howitt-Dring, Keith Jebb, Derek Neale, Shelagh Weeks, Harry Whitehead.
-Maggie Butt, as Chair of the NAWE HE Committee, was the initial Principal Editor, but now that she has stepped down from that position, Harry Whitehead will take over, working on each edition with three guest editors from the Board.
+The Editorial Board is drawn from the NAWE Higher Education Committee.
+A Principal Editor (previously Maggie Maggie Butt, then Harry Whitehead) works on each edition with three guest editors from the Board.
+A new Principal Editor and guest editors for Volume 4 will be announced shortly.
 Paul Munden is involved as General Editor of NAWE Publications.
 An Advisory Board is currently being appointed, led by novelist and screenwriter Fay Weldon.

 Writing in Practice is an open access, online, scholarly journal that complements Writing in Education, the NAWE magazine distributed to its members.

 As the UK Subject Association for Creative Writing, NAWE aims to further knowledge, understanding and enjoyment of Creative Writing and to support good practice in its teaching and learning at all levels.